 Sgt.
-Robert Elrick and Sgt.
-Roberto Gutierrez are first line supervisors in the unit.
+Roberto Gutierrez and Sgt.
+Miranda Baker are first-line supervisors in the Traffic Unit.
 Their duties include overseeing the day-to-day operations of the section, scheduling and daily assignments, reviewing traffic crash reports, identification of traffic problems and developing responses to these problems.
 The sergeants also respond to and provide guidance to officers investigating serious or fatal crashes.

 The motorcycle officers are the experts in the area of crash investigation and reconstruction at the Las Cruces Police Department.
 With more than 4,000 crashes reported in the city each year, traffic safety is a priority at the Las Cruces Police Department.
 The motorcycle officers are also tasked with enforcing the traffic laws on our streets and are frequently assigned to special enforcement projects when a problem location is identified.

 This officer's primary duties are to investigate hit-and-run crashes reported to the Las Cruces Police Department.
 With more than 1,000 hit-and-runs reported each year, this is a daunting task.
 Drivers are required by law to remain at the scene of motor vehicle crash but often decide to flee.
 The job of the hit-and-run investigator is to track down these drivers.